julieEple/MAInD_Creative_Coding_Foundations_2025-26/Assignments/Assignment_2/README.md

     creates intervals for calling the move()-function.
 Is uses setTimeout which allows for incrementing the speed per call as it takes the global speed-variable as an argument.
 The speedvariable is incremented in the eatApple-funtion.

+# function gameLoop()
+    Is responsible for the speed of the snake.
+It collects the global speed variable which is updated using the increment-variable every time an apple is eaten in the eatApple()-function.
+By getting the updated speed it can call the setTimeout()-method with the new speed as the interval.
+It calls itself to check pause-boolean, and is called for the first time to start it in the startGame()-funtion.

 # Now the EventListeners
+There are quite a few:)) I start by making sure all the DOM-content is loaded.
+When all the content is loaded I call 3 functions - makeGrid(), makeApple() and showSnake().